Mission and History

 From the beginning, The Consort has been committed to educational outreach at the highest levels.
 Springfels and Newberry Library Renaissance Center director Mary Beth Rose designed an innovative National Endowment for the Humanities-sponsored summer program titled “Music as a Cultural Institution in the Middle Ages and Renaissance,” taught by Howard Mayer Brown, Benito Rivera, and Springfels.
 As part of this initiative, The Consort worked with twenty American colleges and universities over a period of five years, appearing in classrooms and giving concerts that engendered important discussions about music and the humanities throughout the country.

 The Consort has also been the ensemble-in-residence at various universities throughout the Chicago area, where they perform their Chicago concert series on the campuses in addition to providing classroom visits, coaching, and direction for period ensembles and student projects.
 Residencies have included the University of Chicago and Northwestern University.
-The Consort also initiated a Young Artist Mentorship Program, which invites rising stars in the early music field to rehearse and perform in a world-class project with seasoned performers.
+The Consort is currently Ensemble-in-Residence at Roosevelt University, and has recently initiated a Young Artist Mentorship Program, which invites rising stars in the early music field to rehearse and perform in a world-class project with seasoned performers.

 Recording